marcosalespaulo/fftwasm/README.md

 This code was tested used Windows plataform.

-To test the application, the fftwasm must be hosted in a webserver that return the folow
+To test the application, the fftwasm must be hosted in a webserver that return the follow
 headers:

 Cross-Origin-Embedder-Policy: require-corp<br>